yassinebenjaber/ENC-DYC1/README.md

 # Encryption Software Application

 ## Description
-This Python application provides text and file encryption using AES and DES3 algorithms.
+In project i created a Python application that provides text and file encryption using AES and DES3 algorithms.
 Users can encrypt and decrypt data to ensure confidentiality and integrity.

 ## Features
 - Encrypt/Decrypt text and files with AES and DES3.